Archive for the 'Requirement 9 – Restrict physical access to cardholder data' Category

 There seems to be a lot of confusion regarding third parties that provide networking or hosting services and their obligations regarding PCI compliance.
 This confusion is not uncommon as merchants and their service providers have not necessarily been provided enough guidance to understand their obligations.
 I hope this post will clarify those obligations for all involved.

-If you learn nothing else from this post, if a third party is providing your organization a service that has access to your cardholder data environment (CDE) or the third party could come into contact with your cardholder data (CHD), then that third party must ensure that the service complies with all relevant PCI requirements.
+If you learn nothing else from this post, if a third party is providing your organization a service that has access to your cardholder data environment (CDE) or the third party could come into contact you’re your cardholder data (CHD), then that third party must ensure that the service complies with all relevant PCI requirements.
 As a result, the third party needs to either allow you or your QSA to assess the services that they are providing or provide you with an Attestation Of Compliance (AOC) that documents that those services have been assessed and they are PCI compliant.

 In the past, I have stated that third parties could also submit a letter signed by an officer of the third party stating that all of the services provided to their customer are PCI compliant.
 Now that v2.0 of the PCI DSS has a separate AOC and the PCI SAQs have the AOC built into the SAQ, there should be no reason to need such a letter or to ask for one.
 If a letter is what your third party is offering, it is better than nothing, but you should be pushing them hard for an AOC.
 If they are reluctant to get you an AOC, as part of your vendor management process, you should take that into account and probably begin looking for a new vendor that will provide an AOC for their services.